Brent geese migration

 The dark-bellied brent geese head the other way – east to Siberia.
 They stop off along the Baltic coast before reaching the Arctic in early June, just as the snow and ice is beginning to thaw.

-Brent geese migrate in family groups, flying in V-formation and travelling mostly at night.
+Brent geese migrate in family groups, flying in wavering lines or flocking in loose groups.
+They seldom fly in V-formation.
 These groups stay together from one breeding season to the next.
 Each day, they search for marshland, coastal grassland or farmland to rest and feed on, before pushing on at dusk.
 In places where the grazing is good they may linger for a week at a time.